Wind-WindKids/winding/samples/sophieandwind/winter.md

 @left: page, text
 On her last night, the clubhouse glowed with string lights.
 A few camp friends came to say goodbye.
-There was music, paper lanterns, and a few kisses — completely unabashed, the night warm around them.
+There was music, paper lanterns, and a few kisses — completely unabashed, like in the movies.

 @image:
 Sophie and Wind at a distance, sitting on the steps of the clubhouse, the glow of string lights around them.
 Wind’s arm around Sophie, her head on his shoulder.